TomographicImaging/CIL/docs/source/optimisation.rst

 Memory requirements
 -------------------
 Note that the approximate gradient methods have different memory requirements:
-- The `SGFunction` has the same requirements as a `SumFunction`, so no increased memory usage
++ The `SGFunction` has the same requirements as a `SumFunction`, so no increased memory usage
-- `SVRGFunction` and `LSVRGFunction` with the default `store_gradients = False` store 4 times the image size in memory, including the "snapshot" point and gradient.
-If `store_gradients = True`, some computational effort is saved, at te expensive of stored memory `n+4` times the image size.
++ `SVRGFunction` and `LSVRGFunction` with the default `store_gradients = False` store 4 times the image size in memory, including the "snapshot" point and gradient.
+If `store_gradients = True`, some computational effort is saved, at the expensive of stored memory `n+4` times the image size.

 Operators